JavaScript Objects

 //Doe

-• To delete a property of an object, you use the delete operator:
+- To check if a property exists in an object, you use the

 1